Comparison of orthotics

+Podiatrists mold custom orthotics to address patients' foot malformations.
+There are multiple means developed to create the basis for the molds, including plaster casts, foam box impressions, and three-dimensional computer imaging.
+The molds are used to create custom inserts that tend to be firm, flexible, and relatively soft.

+History

-Comparison of orthotics stem from podiatrists having molded custom orthotics to address patients' foot malformations.
-Over the years they have developed numerous means to create the basis for their molds, plaster casts, foam box impressions, or three-dimensional computer imaging.
+Over the years podiatrists have developed numerous means to create the basis for their molds, plaster casts, foam box impressions, or three-dimensional computer imaging.
 None is very accurate: all produce proper fit under 80% of the time.